Leaves are turning.

 The afternoon brings the cornerstone of Harvest Fest, activities designed for children and their families.
 Characters of all sorts will crowd the town as the costume parade steps off at 3 p.m.
 Then begins a special evening that will include a petting zoo, pony rides, face painting, pumpkin decorating and hot dogs and s’mores around a bonfire.

-As the kiddies head home–and babysitters arrive–the zombies come out for the second annual Zombie Pub Crawl at 6:30 p.m. organized by Oglesby’s watering holes.
-Of-age adults are invited for a night of drink specials, good fun and a $175 cash drawing.
+As the kiddies head home–and babysitters arrive–the zombies come out for the third annual Zombie Pub Crawl at 6:30 p.m. organized by Oglesby’s watering holes.
+Of-age adults are invited for a night of drink specials, good fun and a $250 cash drawing at Claudette's at 10:30 p.m.

 For more information on Harvest Fest, call City Hall at 815-883-3389.